Your Guide To Solar Renewable Energy Credits (SRECs)

 One of the lesser-known benefits of owning a solar energy system is Solar Renewable Energy Credits (SRECs).
 SRECs may not be a household name, but they can drastically improve the financial returns of owning a solar system, which means putting more money in your pocket.
 They are a great addition to the electric savings and tax benefits you will gain with solar power.

-Solar Renewable Energy Certificates (SRECs) come from a program called the Renewable Portfolio Standard (RPS).
+Solar Renewable Energy Credits (SRECs) come from a program called the Renewable Portfolio Standard (RPS).
 RPS, which is enacted by 36 states in some form or another, is in place to develop the green portfolios of utility companies.
-This is how states meet their renewable energy production goals – like Maryland’s 25% by 2020 and New Jersey’s 50% by 2030.
+This is how states meet their energy production goals from renewable energy sources - like New Jersey’s 50% by 2030.
 SRECs are the carve-out of the RPS that forces a percentage of the green energy production required to be fulfilled by solar energy.

-The owner of a solar system can receive 1 SREC for every 1,000 kilowatt hours (kWh) or 1 megawatt hour (MWh) of solar electricity produced by their system.
-That certificate can then be registered and sold - generating additional revenue for the system owner.
+The owner of a solar panel system can receive 1 SREC for every 1,000 kilowatt-hours (kWh) or 1 megawatt-hour (MWh) of solar electricity produced by their panels.
+That credit can then be registered and sold - generating additional revenue for the system owner.

 Note: SRECs are only available for homeowners and businesses that own a solar system.
 Therefore, you will not be able to receive them if your system is leased or under a Power Purchase Agreement (PPA).

 Although the RPS legislation is enforced in 36 states, not all of them have a carve-out specifically for solar energy.
 Currently, there are five states plus Washington D.C. that have an SREC market.
-The SREC requirements in each of these states vary and as a result, the value of the credits vary from state to state.
+The SREC requirements in each of these states vary, and as a result, the value of the credits varies from state to state.

 One specific regulation that varies by state is the location requirement of the solar system.
 A few states require that SRECs come from solar systems within the borders of their state - New Jersey is one of those.
 In contrast, other states accept SRECs purchased from solar systems that are located outside of their state borders.
-This could potentially be a great benefit for solar owners in states without solar carve-outs, but on the flip-side, these open border policies will drive down the price of SRECs.
+This could potentially be a great benefit for solar panel owners in states without solar carve-outs, but on the flip side, these open-border policies will drive down the price of SRECs.